-The Code of Practice recommends that, in addition to the formal checks above, the nursery should adopt a graduated approach to assessment and planning, led and coordinated by a SENCO.
-Good practice of working together with parents, and the observation and monitoring of children's individual progress, will help identify any child with special educational needs or disability.
-The nursery has identified a member of staff as a SENCO who will work alongside parents to assess the child's strengths and plan for future support.
-The SENCO will ensure that appropriate records are kept according to the Code of Practice.
+We follow the SEND Code of Practice (2015) recommendation that, in addition to the formal checks above, nurseries should adopt a graduated approach to assessment and planning, led and coordinated by a SENCO.
+Good practice of working together with parents, and the observation and monitoring of children's individual progress, will help identify any child with special educational needs or disability This graduated approach will be led and coordinated by the SENCO and appropriate records will be kept according to the Code of Practice.